ThierryLat/ViscoMeter/README.md

 # Help
 The folder "html" contains the documentation of the software that is created  by doxygen.
 You just need to copy the entire folder and open the index.html inside.
+Or use this link : https://thierrylat.github.io/ViscoMetDoc/index.html
 # Author
 * Thierry Latchimy (T.Latchimy@opgc.fr)
 * CNRS OPGC, Université Clermont Auvergne